 Dr. George Alfred Elliott was born on the 8th of December, 1869 in London, Ontario.
 His parents were John Elliott and the former Margaret Thompson and he was the 7th of 8 children.
 His siblings were William, John, Mary, Simon, Annie, Albert and Frank.
-By 1881, his family was living in Dover Twp in Kent County.
+By 1881, his family was living in Dover Twp (Chatham-Kent).
 His parents were farmers.
-Dr. Elliott attended Chatham Collegiate Institute and after his graduation from high school, he taught school for 3 years in Kent County and in St Thomas (Elgin County).
+Dr. Elliott attended Chatham Collegiate Institute and after his graduation from high school, he taught school for 3 years in Chatham-Kent and in St Thomas (Elgin County).

 Dr. Elliott began his studies at The University of Toronto Faculty of Medicine in 1893.
 He graduated in 1896.
 Dr. Elliott started his medical practice in Cedar Springs in 1897 after completing an internship.
 He married Ida Cramb on the 5th of October, 1898 in Michigan.
 She was born on the 19th of September, 1876, in Jackson, Michigan, the daughter of Peter Cramb and the former Alice Shuart.
 By the time Mrs. Elliott was 5 years old, she and her parents were living in Chatham.
 Her father was a butcher.
 Her younger sister Alice May was born in Chatham on the 17th of September, 1884.